What Happens With Unpaid Parking Tickets? The Complete Guide

 If your driver's license is suspended, you will be unable to legally drive until the issue is resolved.
 You may also face additional fines and fees, as well as the cost of reinstating your driver's license once the debt is paid.

-How many unpaid parking tickets before suspended license depends on the rules where you live, so be sure to review a DMV study guide or handbook to learn more.
-Some states, such as Illinois, do not suspend licenses, so it is important to find out the rules where you live.
+The number of unpaid parking tickets before your license is suspended depends on the laws where you live, so be sure to review your DMV handbook to learn more.
+Some states, such as Illinois, do not suspend licenses, so it is important to understand the rules where you live.

 Unpaid tickets can have a negative impact on your credit score.
 Additionally, if your ticket debt is sent to a collection agency, the agency may report the debt to credit reporting agencies, which can hurt your credit score even more.